ianroberts131/ianroberts131.github.io/_posts/2017-1-28-kevin-bacon.md

 The path will be limited to how much data I was willing to take the time to insert, but the concepts are the same nonetheless.

 Before I move on, I'd like to just make a quick comment on overcoming obstacles.
 Whenever I read a blog post or explanation of a programming concept, it can be easy to assume the author breezed through everything.
-This can be demoralizing - until you come to the realization that the author probably banged their head against the wall for hours or days before finally figuring it out.
-This is certainly the case with me and the following solution.
+This can be demoralizing - until you come to the realization that the author probably banged his/her head against the wall for hours or days before finally figuring it out.
+This was certainly the case with me and the following solution.
 If you showed me the final code base that I ultimately wrote before I started, I would've curled up in a ball of self loathing and lamented that I could never write that.
 The bottom line is that real learning comes from looking at something that we cannot do, and having the grit and determination to plug away until we can.
 I've only been coding for about a year now, and one of the most important realizations I've come to is that you need to just start.
 Break things.
 Be curious.
 And in the end you will reach the finish line.

 Alright, enough rah rah speech from me, let's find the Bacon.